 Often, one's immediate instinct to the matching problem is that we shall match each antenna to its nearest repeater.
 This may be true in some cases, but may not hold in other instances.
-In general, the matching decision and cardinality of X depends on the background noise power N_0 and the distribution of the link gain matrix G, which, in turn, depends on other physical parameters such as repeaterantenna distances and fading effects.
+In general, the matching decision and cardinality of X depends on the background noise power N_0 and the distribution of the link gain matrix G, which in turn depends on other physical parameters such as repeater-antenna distances and fading effects.

 In addition to bipartite matching, we need to find the optimal power allocation vector.
-The optimization problem of interest can be viewed as an integration of two problems of different qualities; a bipartite matching problem that is combinatorial in nature and a power allocation problem that is algebraic in nature.
+The optimization problem of interest can be viewed as an integration of two problems of different qualities; a bipartite matching problem that is combinatorial in nature, and a power allocation problem that is algebraic in nature.
 Despite much effort, we are unable to produce an integrated algorithm that generates a joint solution for the power allocation vector and matching.
-As such, we shall consider our problem as two separate optimization problems: one problem concerning optimal matching X and the other concerning optimal power allocation P. We propose first solving the matching problem and then using the resulting matching X to solve the corresponding power allocation problem.
+As such, we shall consider our problem as two separate optimization problems: one problem that concerns with optimal matching X, and the other concerns with optimal power allocation P. We propose to first solve the matching problem, and then use the resulting matching X to solve the corresponding power allocation problem.
 Clearly, our process is heuristic because the resulting power allocation and matching cannot guarantee a global maximum in system throughput among all combinations of power allocations and matchings.
 However, one can think of iterating the two problems to arrive at a globally optimum solution.
 We do not study possible convergence of such procedure in this paper and defer it to a later work.
 Nonetheless, as we shall see, both the power allocation problem and the matching problem are individually "hard" problems to solve.